Do you remember Jimmy Altieri from Season One of The Sopranos?

-Tony says, “Yeah!
+Tony tells Jimmy, “Yeah!
 I know how that goes.”

 The last few seconds of Jimmy and Tony in the basement is genius writing.

 Tony’s implying that Jimmy showed up at his house that evening after getting pinched to save his ass.

 Jimmy speaks matter-of-factly about Tony’s interest in appearing like a trustworthy partner while goading Tony to acknowledge the illegal assets he’s referencing.